 Strategic projects have one or more of the following characteristics:

 - 10,000 square metres of industrial, commercial or retail floorspace

-- Wide corporate involvement by the District Council
+- wide corporate involvement by Lichfield District Council

-- Provision of written comments/meeting minutes from the Council prior to any formal planning application submission
+- Provision of written comments/meeting minutes from us prior to any formal planning application submission.

 - Coordination with other parties to obtain their comments, ensure attendance at relevant meetings etc.

 - Monitoring progress on the project and providing update reports to the relevant project meetings.